Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 keywords = "Syntax, Semantics, Logic, Math, Foundation, Programming, Language, Lambda Calculus, λ"
 +++

+# Preface

+Why would you want to know how to derive the Y-Combinator?
+Well, mostly for interest's own sake.
+Modern languages all ship with built-in constructs for recursion so you'll never be required to do something like this.

+Curry's presentation of the fixed-point combinator for λ-Calculus (sometime in the late 1930's, I can't find a concrete source) is one of a few cornerstone results that has shaped the world of computing.
+It's a common misconception that electrical computers begat — or at least motivated — study into computation, complexity analysis, universal decidability, and so on.

+Curry's Y-combinator is both a very elegant formal definition of recursion, and an entrypoint into understanding why developing bug-proof software is systemically difficult.

 # Prelude

-This is an imaginary sequence of thoughts that one could potentially have; the net result of which would be discovering the Y-Combinator.
-It's done from the perspective of a computer scientist, not a mathematician.
+This is an imaginary sequence of thoughts that one could potentially have; the net result of which would be discovering something very much like the Y-combinator — a variadic extension, perhpas?
+It's not that important what we call it.
 We'll jump right in with Python.
 We're going to start with a very simple function and a contrived restriction, then keep taking little steps to abstract a bit at a time.

-I take it if you've stumbled upon this article, you've heard about λ-Calculus and know a bit about it's role in specifying the denotational semantics of functional languages.
-What many people don't realize is that just about all modern languages have small λ-like constructs built in and through that optimizations and abstractions learned from the functional world can sometimes be applied in imperative settings.

-I don’t think feeding λ-calc to the Python interpreter is a recipe for success, per say.
-We’re not worried about performance in this article and we're treating Python more as a means to actively play around with pseudocode than any attempt to be abidingly Pythonic.
+What we're about to do is feed some of the ideas from λ-calc into a simple python program.
+I don't beleive writting Python as λ-calc is a either a recipe for success or a very pythonic thing to do.
+We're treating Python more as a means to actively play around with pseudocode than any attempt to be abidingly Pythonic.
 Python’s dynamic nature and relatively unobtrusive syntax make it a good language to use for this.
 In the off chance you want to copy some of the code and play around with it until it makes sense, this should be a fairly straight forward task.

 I also think Python's runtime semantics are intuitive to a lot of programmers.
 So let’s jump in!

 # An anonymous version of factorial

 Our first step here is going to be to try to puzzle out how to write an anonymous recursive function.
-Let me explain via an example what I mean by an anonymous function.
+Without recursion, this task is generally quite simple.
 Here is an anonymous function that doubles any number.
 You'll notice it doesn't have a name I can use to call it.

 ```Python
 lambda n: n + n